anbuuu/Board/README.md

 # Project Title

-Android Exercise for Showing News Content
+Android Coding Exercise for showing the List of News Articles and clicking on the item will take the User to the Detailed News Section.

 ## Getting Started